elsensoy/model_error_uq_plasma/nelder-mead/README.md

-# README_MCMC_Steps
+## README_MCMC_Steps

-# Overview
+## Overview
-This script performs MCMC sampling to estimate parameters for the TwoZoneBohm model using initial guesses from a prior optimization (using the Nelder-Mead algorithm) and observed data.
+'mcmc.py' script performs MCMC sampling to estimate parameters for the TwoZoneBohm model using initial guesses from a prior optimization (using the Nelder-Mead algorithm) and observed data.
 The main steps involve setting up configurations, defining prior and likelihood functions, running MCMC sampling with checkpointing, and saving results along with metadata.

 ### Step-by-Step Explanation